- What is CREODIAS?

 The CREODIAS platform is designed to be flexible.
 Satellite data can be downloaded from the platform through a number of services like OGC, NFS, S3 and the CREODIAS Finder API.
 However, the platform has been designed to minimise the need to download large amounts of satellite data and perform processing and analysis of data on the CREODIAS platform itself.
 To facilitate this, users of CREODIAS can use a Virtual Machine (VM).
 Currently, a wide range of VM images are available that can be installed quickly on CREODIAS, currently there are 17 options.
 For Linux users, there are CentOS, Red Hat, SUSE and Ubuntu images available, as well as OpenVPN and OSGEO images.
 These are very useful for users that want to access and process large amounts of data.
 However, for simpler tasks the most commonly used OS, Windows is often more user-friendly.

-After installation of a Windows-based VM, the CREODIAS platform can be accessed via Remote Desktop.
-From here the VM functions like you are working on any Windows PC.
-Programs like ESA SNAP or QGIS can be installed by the user itself as requested.
+Once a Windows-based virtual machine is installed, the CREODIAS platform can be accessed via Remote Desktop.
+From now on, the VM works as if you were working on any Windows PC.
+Programs such as ESA SNAP or QGIS can be installed by users themselves on request.

 Satellite data access